LauraHBui/Modelling-Crime-Data-2021/docs/02-know-your-data.md

 So that part tells R where it can find the file we want to import.
 Now we must use the appropriate function to read in our data set.
 We can tell, since the extension is `.sav`  it is a file from spss, so the function we need is `read_spss()` from the haven package.

-If the file came from excel, which would have an extension `.xlsx`, we would use the function `read_xlsx()` from the readxl package.
+If the file came from Excel, which would have an extension `.xlsx`, we would use the function `read_xlsx()` from the readxl package.

 How do I know this?
 Well like I said last week, we will be teaching you a whole collection of functions, which you can record in your function cookbook.